OWASP/www-chapter-kiet-group-of-institutions/index.md

 ## Welcome
 The OWASP KIET Group of Institutions Chapter, is operated at KIET Group of Institutions, Ghaziabad.
 The Chapter aims to emerge as a pioneering force in the cybersecurity realm, bringing together the finest minds and resources within the realm of cybersecurity into a singular, dynamic entity.

-The amalgamation of Null and OWASP's resources and expertise showcases a comprehensive platform dedicated to cybersecurity education, skill development, and innovation.
+The amalgamation of OWASP's resources and expertise showcases a comprehensive platform dedicated to cybersecurity education, skill development, and innovation.

 ## Participation